amar-r/WASP/README.md

 Failed Checks: 66
 Percent Passed: 83.82%

 id            : 1.1.1
-title: Ensure 'Enforce password history' is set to '24 or more password(s)' pass : True
+title         : Ensure 'Enforce password history' is set to '24 or more password(s)' pass          : True currentValue  : 24
+expectedValue : 24 or more password(s)
+type          : secPol
 ...
 ```